General Orientation, Registration and Attendance

 Q: Are there special accommodations available for placement exams?

 A: Yes!
 If you think you need accommodations for the placement exams, please contact the Student Access Center at (207) 602-2815.

 Housing and Residential/Commuter Life

 Q: How do I sign up for housing?

 A: Housing contracts are available on our “Forms and What to Bring Section” by clicking on the Resident Student Packet.
 The first page of the packet is the housing contract with the due date and where to send it.

 Q: Do I have to pick a roommate during Orientation?

-A: No. If you think you meet someone at Orientation that would be a good fit for you, then both of you can fill out the Roommate Request Form, but many people wait to see who is assigned to them by the Residential Education and Housing Office.
+A: No. If you think you meet someone at Orientation that would be a good fit for you, then both of you can fill out the Roommate Request Form, but many people wait to see who is assigned to them by the Office of Housing and Residential/Commuter Life.